jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Here's another.
-They use very old outdated technologies.
+These were fun to make and they were simpler times.
+But today that is an outdated stack.

-But thankfully I've since worked on modern web applications, front-end, back-end, and also different languages including Javascript.
+I've since worked on modern web applications, front-end, back-end, and also different languages including Javascript.

 Most recently I've been jamming with a friend building tools for designers & front-end developers.